 Although I will admit I’m not entirely sure how that vasectomy lark works.

 The obvious issue must be dealt with first; yes, Aquaman might well be the most ludicrous film I’ve ever seen.
-If you can let go of that, which admittedly with mermen riding armoured prehistoric sea beasts like stallions is a task not everyone will overcome, do ask why it is we blithely accept this kind of nonsense in space but struggle with it underwater?
+If you can let go of that, which admittedly with mermen riding armoured prehistoric sea beasts like stallions is a task not everyone will overcome, do still ask yourself why it is we blithely accept this kind of nonsense in space but struggle with it underwater?
 Amber Heard plays Ariel, the little mermaid, which brought back traumatic memories of my youth I’d rather not revisit*.
 Finally, Ocean Master is the worst title ever.
 Sea Hitler or Ocean Fuhrer would be more appealing.

 Despite my grumpiness and the bitter ghost roe money shots, Jason Momoa is great as Fishboy, flying around the ocean in a three quarter length leather jacket like Neo of the seas, lending the lunacy a vital sense of humour.
 The “history” of the oceans is quite fun, and reminiscent of Clash of the Titans, in a good way.
 Although- Kingdom of the Brine?
 I assume that’s where all the tuna live.